Strathclyde - Castles

 Heritage Highlight: A good example of a small Norman motte

-An early 16th-century castle associated with the novels of Sir Walter Scott, Craignethan is based around a tower house built by Sir James Hamilton of Finnart (see Cadzow Castle).
+Craignethan Castle is an early 16th-century castle associated with the novels of Sir Walter Scott.
+It is based around a tower house built by Sir James Hamilton of Finnart (see Cadzow Castle).
 Craignethan is notable as one of the finest examples of early artillery defences, including a caponier, or stone vaulted artillery chamber.
-Only one other caponier exists in Scotland, at Blackness, which may also have been built by Sir John Hamilton.
-Craignethan is an extraordinary fortress, perhaps the last great private military fortress to be built in Scotland.

 Heritage Rating: ?